jaredly/j3/Roadmap.md

   - this limits the scope of "what we need to process in order to ensure we've got everything"

+THEREFORE:

+when considering a given term, it will be necessary to:
+- parse & macroexpand all terms in that module, to ensure that accessory terms are collected
+- and then we can statically construct a dependency tree.
+- /ideally/ we'd have most or all of that in the persistent cache.

 # Ok some more thoughts